bolutifesoftwareengineer68/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script 4 Display the last 10 lines of /etc/passwd
 script 5 Display the first 10 lines of /etc/passwd
-script 6 displays the third line of the file iacta
+script 6 displays the third line of the file iacta script 8 writes into the file ls_cwd_content the result of the command ls -la